A Helping Hand

 Description of Services:

-Welcome to the North County LGBTQ Resource Center!
-We are a 501(c)3 organization that serves the lesbian, gay, transgender, bisexual, and questioning (LGBTQ) community of North County San Diego.
 Our service area includes the communities of Encinitas, Carlsbad, Oceanside, Vista, San Marcos, Escondido, Rancho Bernardo, Fallbrook, Camp Pendleton, and other outlying areas.

 3220 Mission Ave Suite #2